Sbarro: Response to the 2022 Russian invasion of Ukraine

 During the 2022 Russian invasion of Ukraine, Sbarro Pizza refused to join the international community's withdrawal from the Russian market.
-Research from Yale University that covered how companies were reacting to Russia's invasion, identified Sbarro in the worst category of "Digging In", meaning "Defying Demands for Exit: companies defying demands for exit/reduction of activities".
+Research from Yale University that covered how companies were reacting to Russia's invasion identified Sbarro in the worst category of "Digging In", meaning "Defying Demands for Exit: companies defying demands for exit/reduction of activities".
 They received the lowest possible grade for continuing business as usual.

-Cucinova
+Pizza Cucinova

-In October 2013, Sbarro opened the first location of their fast-casual concept called Cucinova.
-The restaurants feature Neapolitan-style pizzas made to order with fresh, high-end ingredients and baked in woodstone ovens in under three minutes.
-Cucinova had multiple locations in Ohio and Texas before closing in 2020 due to COVID-19 pandemic.
+In October 2013, Sbarro opened the first location of their fast-casual concept called Pizza Cucinova.
+The restaurants featured Neapolitan-style pizzas made to order with fresh, high-end ingredients and baked in woodstone ovens in under three minutes.
+Pizza Cucinova had multiple locations in Ohio and Texas before closing in 2020 due to the COVID-19 pandemic.